Energy company reviews

 Spark Energy is the biggest domestic energy company to go bust to date.
 Spark Business Utilities is still operating as usual.

-September: Spark Energy raised the prices of both of its variable tariffs.
-Super Tracker customers saw a 6% increase, customer them £68 more per year on average.
-Digital Saver v1 customers saw a 9% increase, adding £113 extra per year on average to their bills.
+September: Spark Energy raised the prices of both its variable tariffs.
+Super Tracker customers saw a 6% increase, customer them £68 more a year on average.
+Digital Saver v1 customers saw a 9% increase, adding £113 extra a year on average to their bills.